FAQs

 The group of claimants is referred to as a ‘class’ and each claimant in the group is referred to as a ‘class member’.

 The first step in bringing collective proceedings is to apply for authorisation from the Competition Appeal Tribunal.
 This is achieved by filing an application for a Collective Proceedings Order.
 This Order of the Tribunal authorises the proposed class representative to act on behalf of the class and certifies the individual claims for inclusion in the collective proceedings.
-Vicki Shotbolt filed this application for Collective Proceedings on 5 June 2024.
+Vicki Shotbolt filed an application for a Collective Proceedings Order on 4 June 2024.
+The Tribunal handed down judgment on the application for a Collective Proceedings Order on 26 January 2026.
+The Collective Proceedings Order was made on 11 March 2026.

 This is one of the earliest procedural milestones of a collective proceeding.
 When the Competition Appeal Tribunal ‘certifies’ a collective proceeding, it authorises the class representative to act for the class members and grants the class representative their application for a Collective Proceedings Order.
 This means the claim can proceed to trial, unless it is settled beforehand.